Website Maintenance: ADEA website will be undergoing maintenance on Wednesday 29th November, 6pm - 8pm

-Submit your case study about the care, education, and self-management of diabetes involving the use of flash glucose monitoring and LibreView and the ambulatory glucose profile (AGP) report for your chance to win a share of nearly $5000 in scholarship prizes.
+Submit your case study about the care, education, and self-management of diabetes involving the use of flash glucose monitoring and LibreView and the ambulatory glucose profile (AGP) report for your chance to win a share of $5000 in scholarship prizes, including $3,000 for first prize.

-You’ll also go into the running to receive full registrations to the Australasian Diabetes Congress 2023 and your case study could be featured in the Abbott FreeStyle Case Study booklet, a prominent publication that will be printed and showcased at the congress.
+You’ll also go into the running to receive full registrations to the Australasian Diabetes Congress (ADC) 2025 and your case study could be featured in the Abbott FreeStyle Case Study booklet, a prominent publication that will be printed and showcased at the congress.

 Submit your case study now